Plan a Dog Friendly Trip to The Bend

 If you have questions about fees or accommodations, it’s best to contact hotels directly.
 Now that you have a place to stay, it’s time to explore with your dog.

 Is your dog always eager to head outside?
 Perfect.
 There’s no shortage of trails around The Bend.

 You can start by exploring the University of Notre Dame.
 There are two landmarks that often inspire people to take photos of their pets: The Golden Dome and the “Word of Life” mural, commonly known as Touchdown Jesus.
 You could also line your visit up with a South Bend Cubs game.
-A Class-A affiliate of the Chicago Cubs, these Cubs host dog friendly nights every Monday throughout the season.
+A Minor League affiliate Chicago Cubs, these Cubs host dog friendly nights every Tuesday throughout the season.

 Party at the Dog Park

 Niles Avenue was South Bend’s first dog park and is just off the East Bank Trail, a popular running route.
-Rum Village is newer and features a larger small pet area, as do the other parks.
+Rum Village is newer and features a larger small pet area.
 Prickett Park is along the St. Joseph River next to the Bodine State Fish Hatchery.

 Dining with Your Dog

 After all that activity, you might need a bite to eat.
 Several area bars and restaurants are open for dogs, particularly during patio season.